Asana vs Monday.com

 Pros

-- Excellent task hierarchy and dependency management
+- Excellent task hierarchies and subtask management

 Cons

-- Pricing can increase significantly with advanced features
+- Pricing increases significantly for advanced features

 Monday.com